AkiGitub/hello/README.md

 the middle calss(,) are know the filelds and pass to the this class

-for expmle `InsertData(self,tableName,**fields):` user can put any field based on the table
+for exapmle `InsertData(self,tableName,**fields):` user can put any field based on the table

+## Database Tables
+In this project, two tables are seen:
+    1- tblPatient (1) #Every patient must have one record in database with PatientID 2- tblLabData (n) #every person can have mulitple lab test

 # Usage
-with: python project.py : user sees the main menu as:
+with: ** python project.py ** : user sees the main menu as:
 ```
                =================== Main Menu ===================
 ___________________________ Liver/Heart in Risk ______________________________